dortania/OpenCore-Install-Guide/extras/tahoe.md

 * MacBookPro15,x
 * MacBookPro16,3

-If your SMBIOS was supported in Monterey and is not included above, you're good to go!
+If your SMBIOS was supported in Sequoia and is not included above, you're good to go!

 ::: details Supported SMBIOS